 - Schwab Learning Center (SLC)

-- Parent/childhood observer questionnaire is to be filled out by an adult who has known you well since the age of 7 years, often a parent.
+- Parent/childhood observer questionnaire is to be filled out by an adult who knew you well before the age of 12, often a parent.
 (Note: this form is not required if you have provided documentation of neuropsychological testing before the age of 11.)
 A persistent pattern of signs, symptoms and impairment as a child is essential for a diagnosis of adult ADHD.
 You may have a hard time remembering whether your problems date back to childhood.
 Adults who knew you as a child provide important evidence of early impairment.

 - Adult observer questionnaire is to be filled out by an adult who knows you currently (roommate, partner, family member, close friend).
 This adult will be providing evidence of current impairment in two or more settings.